thatapicompany/overture-maps-dev-portal/docs/enriched-data.md

 #### Other examples of our enriched data:

+We have a team continuously updating and improving our enriched data offerings.
+Some examples include:

 - advanced tags
+- translations / localisation
 - opening hours & dates
 - website
 - footfall (country dependent)
 - photos